Question Frequently Asked by Expectant Mothers Considering Adoption

-If you choose adoption, your counselor will discuss the steps involved in making an adoption plan and provide you with information about famiies waiting to adopt a baby.
+If you choose to learn more about adoption, your counselor will discuss the steps involved in making an adoption plan and provide you with information about famiies waiting to adopt a baby.
 You will choose the adoptive family yourself and be given every opportunity to participate in an open adoption.
-To get started, simply call us at 800-869-1005 or email firstname.lastname@example.org.
-If you prefer, send Maggie a text message by visiting the contact us page of this website: www.centerforfamily.com/contact-us Below is a list of the services available through this adoption agency:
+To get started, simply call us at 800-869-1005 or email our office: firstname.lastname@example.org.
+If you prefer, send us a text message by visiting the contact us page of this website: www.centerforfamily.com/contact-us Below is a list of the options available through this adoption agency: